forshaws/tqnn1/README.md

 * Just clone the repository to a folder of choice and navigate to it with your browser
 * Obtain an APIKEY and APISECTRET from Toridion directly or use the provided demo keys in the php files
 * Requires access to the Toridion API
+* create a file called api-config.php in the tqnn_v1_api_sdk/ folder and enter the following:-

+<?php
+$apipath="https://api.toridion.com"; //the path to your API - default is Toridion public API ?>

 ### Contribution guidelines ###